Mohamed-niazy/CFAR-algorithm_SOCA-GOCA_/README.md

 ### 4. Screens
 - **Description:** Screenshots of results from various stages of the project.
 - **Contents:**
-  - Screenshots from the MATLAB GUI for SOCA and GOCA.
+  - `screen_from_gui_GOCA.png`: Screenshot of the running GUI app for GOCA.
-  - Screenshots from RTL simulations using Questasim for both SOCA and GOCA.
-  - Screenshots from MATLAB and SystemVerilog code outputs for both algorithms.
+  - `screen_of_gui_matlab.png`: Screenshot of the MATLAB code and the UI of App Designer.
+  - `screen_of_rtl.png`: Screenshot of the RTL written in SystemVerilog.
+  - `screen_of_questasim_result.png`: Screenshot of RTL results from simulation in Questasim.

 ## How to Run the Project